KCATurner/four/docs/source/math.rst

 #################
 Hunting for 8 & 9
 #################
 Congrats!
 You've made it to the home stretch.
-Matt asked his viewers to find the first 4-chain with 8 members in it, and we finally have most of the tools we need to start searching.
+Matt asked his viewers to find the first 4-chain with 8 members in it (`C_{8,1}` using our new notation), and we finally have most of the tools we need to start searching.
 There are a few more odds and ends to cover first though.

 **************************